 1 tablespoon chopped cilantro

 2 pork tenderloins, about 1 1/2 to 2 pounds

 1/4 teaspoon ground black pepper

 In a bowl combine the honey, chopped peppers, adobo sauce, cilantro, and garlic; set aside.

 Heat olive oil in a large skillet over medium heat.
 Trim fat from the tenderloins and remove silver skin.
 Rub pork all over with the salt, chili powder, cumin, and black pepper.
 Sear in the olive oil, turning to brown all sides for a total of about 8 minutes.

 Transfer the pork to a lightly oiled baking pan or leave the tenderloins in the skillet if it is oven-safe.

 Roast the pork in the preheated oven for about 10 minutes and then brush generously with the chipotle mixture.
-Continue roasting for about 10 minutes longer, or until the pork registers, at least 145 F on an instant-read thermometer stuck into the thickest part of a tenderloin.
+Continue roasting for about 10 minutes longer, or until the pork registers, at least 145 F on an instant-read thermometer stuck into the thickest part of the tenderloin.

 Let the pork rest for 5 minutes.
 Slice and drizzle with pan juices.